Prepare your Business

 - You may also be able to transfer excess stock to another state (however be aware of similar bans in other states),

 - If you cannot exhaust, return, exchange or transfer your stock in time, contact a local recycler to see if they can take some items.

-- You cannot continue to supply banned stock after the ban deadlines, even if you purchased it before those dates.
+- You cannot continue to supply banned stock after the enforcement dates, even if you purchased it before those dates.